xlucash/gamesLibrary/README.md

 # GamesLibrary - crud restful api
 This project is a RESTful API for creating, reading, updating, and deleting information about video games in a database.
-It was created using Spring Boot, Spring Security, JWT, PostgreSQL, JPA, and Hibernate.
+It was created using Spring Boot, Spring Security, JWT, PostgreSQL, JPA.

 ## Technologies and tools
 - Java